sjaensch/bravado-asyncio/README.rst

    environment, please do so.
 If you prefer not to use aactivator, do ``source .activate.sh``.
 3. Make sure everything is set up correctly by running ``make test``.

-Note that ``make test`` will run the tests with whatever version of Python 3 you have installed - i.e. whatever version ``python3`` points to.
-Adjust your shell path settings accordingly to use a different Python version.
+Since ``make test`` will run tests with Python 3.5 and 3.6, you'll get an error if only one of them is installed.
-Alternatively, you can ask tox to run tests with a specific Python version like so:
+You can ask tox to run tests with a specific Python version like so:

 .. code-block:: bash

-     $ tox -e py36
+     $ tox -e py35

-This will run tests with Python 3.6.
+This will run tests with Python 3.5.

+We do run linters that currently require Python 3.6.
+You can run them with ``tox -e pre-commit``.

 Travis (the continuous integration system) will run tests with both Python 3.5 and Python 3.6, so make sure you don't write code that works on Python 3.6 only.